 Conclusions

 The researchers do some good work studying the replication cycle of the virus, and uncovering the secrets of its genome.
 The big story here is the sheer amount of what is unknown about this virus.
-Approximately 93% of all the genes found in the Pandoravirus cannot be traced to any cellular lineage
+Approximately 93% of all the genes found in the Pandoravirus cannot be traced to any cellular lineage.

 The researchers suggest that this could be evidence that these viruses evolved from an ancient bacterial ancestor that is entirely extinct today, and that perhaps this could indicate that there was a fourth domain of life that became extinct.
 Whilst I really like that explanation***, I'd need to see a lot more data.